nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming of an existing tag

+**Actor**
+admin

+**MSS**

+1. Admin requests to list persons
+2. AddressBook shows a list of persons
+3. Admin decides to rename tag "friends" to "buddies"
+4. Admin edits all persons with "friends" to "buddies" Use case ends.

+**Extensions**

+2a.
+Admin is happy with all the conventions

+4a.
+AddressBook shows an error message, "edit" is an invalid command

 ## Appendix C : Non Functional Requirements